 Medication-assisted treatment (MAT) combines behavioral therapy and medications to treat opioid use disorders (OUD).
 The Food and Drug Administration (FDA) approved medications for OUD including Buprenorphine, Methadone, and Naltrexone.

 To prescribe Buprenorphine, you must complete the waiver through the Substance Abuse and Mental Health Services Administration (SAMHSA) and obtain a unique identification number from the United States Drug Enforcement Administration (DEA).

-As s medical care provider, you may provide MAT services even if you don’t offer counseling or behavioral health therapy in-house.
-However, you must refer your patients to a qualified care provider for those services.
-If you need help finding a behavioral health provider, call the number on the back of the member’s ID card or search for a behavioral health professional on liveandworkwell.com.
+As a medical health care provider, you may provide MAT services even if you don’t offer counseling or behavioral health therapy in-house.
+However, you must refer your patients to a qualified health care provider for those services.
+If you need help finding a behavioral health provider, call the number on the member’s ID card or search for a behavioral health professional on liveandworkwell.com.

 To find a medical MAT provider in a state:

 If you have questions about MAT, call Provider Services at 1-877-842-3210, enter your TIN, then say “Representative’” then “Representative” a second time, then “Something Else” to speak to a representative.